cXml & OCI: Overview of PunchOut Document Languages

 CXML, derived from XML (Extensible Markup Language), is designed for handling various data types, especially commercial transactions.
 XML is readable by both machines and humans, facilitating application integration.
 CXML, or Commercial XML, focuses on commercial transactions, like cataloging data and purchase orders.
 It's used for electronic documents in procurement but not for storing items like email addresses.

-How CXML Standard Helps with Punchouts
+How CXML Helps with Punchouts

 CXML facilitates integration between systems.
 It uses cookies to track user sessions during the punchout process.
 When buyers finish selecting items, a CXML document is generated.
 This integration requires initial setup documents and may involve configuring CXML parameters to ensure compatibility.
 Modern E-procurement systems can handle various CXML versions, aiding checkout and purchase order document creation.